metayeti/YABS.js/HOWTO.md

 ### 5.2.
 Adding variables to custom headers

 Sometimes we may want to include dynamic data into the header which changes over time, for example a version number, authors listing, or a copyright year.
 With YABS.js, we can use variables in script headers, which help us extract dynamic values from the headers.
-The values are extracted from JSDoc-like tags in the sourcefiles, which typically sit at the top of the sourcefile.
+The values are extracted from JSDoc-like tags in the source files, which typically sit at the top of the source file.

-To start, at the top of the JavaScript sourcefile, we will add some variables formatted in a JSDoc style:
+To start, at the top of the JavaScript source file, we will add some variables formatted in a JSDoc style:

 ```JS
 /**